serverless-nextjs/serverless-next.js/README.md

 | pages/blog/index.js         | /blog               |
 | pages/categories/uno/dos.js | /categories/uno/dos |

 You may want to serve your page from a different path.
-This is possible by setting your own http path in the `pageConfig`.
+This is possible by setting your own http path in the `routes` config.
 For example for `pages/post.js`:

 ```js
 class Post extends React.Component {